 Resources and Publications section to find the names of some breastfeeding organizations.

 Infants who are hungry will nuzzle against their mother's breast and make sucking motions or will put their hands in their mouths.
-During the first weeks of an infant's life, you may nurse your infant often, perhaps as often as eight to 12 times in 24 hours.1
+During the first weeks after birth, you may nurse your infant often, perhaps as often as eight to 12 times in 24 hours.1

 After your infant is born, follow these tips for getting started:2

 A good latch is important for both effective breastfeeding and your own comfort.
-Review the following signs to determine whether your infant has a good latch:4
+Review the following signs to determine whether your infant has a good latch:2

 All related news